Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 We can switch between the two definitions in the usual way: Given an $F$-fiber bundle $p\inT E\to B$ in the first sense, the dependent type of its fibers $p^{-1}\inT B \to \mathcal U$ will be an $F$-fiber bundle in the second sense, by direct application of \ref{rem-pullback-fiberwise-equiv}.
 To go back, we take the projection from the sum of an $F$-fiber bundle $E\inT B\to \mathcal U$.

-Note that both definitions do not immediately provide us with a nice way to define the \emph{type} of $F$-fiber bundles, since we ask for at least one non-unique datum, the trivializing map.
-Of course, we could truncate appropriately to remove the choice of map.
-We will later see that we could have defined $F$-fiber bundles more easily with their classifying maps to a type called $\BAut(F)$, providing us directly with the type of $F$-fiber bundles.
-However, in those definitions, it is unclear how we may require that the surjective map has additional properties.
-One example, where we are interested in special surjections, is the definition of a $V$-manifold, where we will use generalizations of local diffeomorphisms.
+Note that in both cases, the propositional truncation of the trivializing datum is neccessary to turn the definition into a proposition.
+In the following, we will see that we could have defined $F$-fiber bundles more easily with their classifying maps to a type called $\BAut(F)$, providing us with a notion of $F$-fiber bundles, which is directly a proposition.
+However, in those definitions, while it is possible to construct a surjective trivializing map, it is unclear how we may require that this map has additional properties.
+One example, where we are interested in special surjections, is the definition of a $V$-manifold, where we will use formally étale surjections.